English for Professional Purposes: Law

 Available in Summer

-This course in English for Professional Purposes: Law will meet for four weeks.
+This course in English for Professional Purposes: Law will meet for 18 hours per week for four weeks.

 This program has been designed in collaboration with Columbia Law School (CLS) and is intended to prepare international LL.M candidates entering CLS in the Fall for the demands of their graduate coursework.

 This course will address all language skills, with emphasis on spoken interaction and basic legal vocabulary.
 Students will learn to speak more fluently, accurately, and intelligibly and thus be better equipped to participate actively and skillfully in their law school seminar classes and group projects.

 - Multi-skill language instruction in a legal context

 - Lectures by legal professionals and/or law professors

 - Private meetings with judges and/or assistant district attorneys